-Additional Concerns of EP Regarding E-Evidence Legislative Proposal
+Spotlight Further Concerns of EP Against E-Evidence Legislative Proposal

-In part A of the so-called “2nd working document” of 6 February 2019, Sippel and co-rapporteur Nuno Melo (EPP, Portugal) express doubt as to whether the envisaged regulation on European Production and Preservation Orders for electronic evidence in criminal matters can be based on Art.
-82 TFEU, since it is not an instrument of mutual recognition involving direct cooperation between judicial authorities, but concerns the execution of law enforcement orders by private providers.
-Furthermore, the EP rapporteurs stressed that it “needs to be made unequivocally clear” whether a Regulation is the right instrument or whether a Directive is appropriate for an e-evidence legal framework.
+In part A of the so-called “2ndworking document” of 6 February 2019, Sippeland co-rapporteur Nuno Melo (EPP, Portugal) doubt whether the envisaged regulation on European Production and Preservation Orders for electronic evidence in criminal matters can be based on Art.
+82 TFEU since it is not an instrument of mutual recognition which involves direct cooperation between judicial authorities, but concerns the execution of law enforcement orders by private providers.
+Furthermore, the EP rapporteurs stressed that it “needs to be made unequivocally clear” whether a Regulation is the right instrument or whether not a Directive is appropriate for an e-evidence legal framework.

-As regards subscriber data (“the data category required the most in trans-border cases, and needing swift action in order to start a criminal investigation and identify a suspect or link a suspect with a certain communication”), Part B of the 2nd working document concludes that both the European Investigation Order and the CoE Cybercrime Convention represent a “forthcoming framework” despite their limitations.
+Part B of the 2ndworking document concludes that as regards subscriber data – “the data category required the most in trans-border cases, and needing swift action in order to start a criminal investigation and identify a suspect or link a suspect with a certain communication” – both the European Investigation Order and the CoE Cybercrime Convention represent a “forthcoming framework” despite their limitations.

 “The question of the possibility of outsourcing, even privatising, state prerogatives and sovereignty, relates to core (constitutional) prerogatives of a state, such as the protection of the fundamental rights of its citizens by its national constitutional provisions/traditions and international instruments, as well as the protection against potentially unjustified encroachments of foreign authorities on its territory in the judicial/law enforcement field.”

 Therefore, the question is whether the judicial authority of the state of enforcement need to be stronger involved.